Cross-Category Functional Grasp Transfer: METHOD

 \subsection{Grasp Representation for Transfer}

 With the three types of similarity mentioned above, this letter aims to transfer grasp on known objects to different categories of objects.
-Here, we choose to transfer touch code~\cite{zhu2023toward} because it is a semantic-based representation to specify which link of the dexterous hand should use to contact the object part in a functional grasp, so it is not limited to human hands or specific mechanical dexterous hands.
+Here, we choose to transfer touch code~\cite{zhu2023toward} because it is a semantic-based representation to specify which link of the dexterous hand should be used to contact the object part in a functional grasp, so it is not limited to human hands or specific mechanical dexterous hands.
 These characteristics are consistent with our desired generality requirements.
 An example of touch code is shown in Fig.~\ref{fig_touch}(c), where the sprayer bottle is divided into three parts, and each part has a 16-bit touch code to represent the correspondence between the object part and hand links (1 means that the hand link needs to touch this object part, and 0 means no touch).
 For example, the touch code of the blue trigger part is `000,100,000,000,000,0', indicating that this part is usually touched by the distal index finger.
-Although Zhu et al.~\cite{zhu2023toward} have proposed a dataset about touch code, it contains insufficient categories and quantities of objects to support validation of cross-category touch code prediction.
-Therefore, we expand the dataset by augmenting the number of object categories from 18 to 51 and increasing the number of objects from 129 to 1768.
+Since the existing dataset~\cite{zhu2023toward} contains insufficient object categories and quantities to support validation of cross-category touch code prediction, we expand the dataset by increasing the number of object categories from 18 to 51 and the number of objects from 129 to 1768.
 This expanded dataset can not only serve as the basis for functional grasp synthesis, but also be used as a benchmark to validate the performance of cross-category touch code prediction.